Eyes Openers

 In our look at Relative Rotation Graphs®, we compared various sectors against the CNX500 (NIFTY 500 Index), representing over 95% of the free-float market cap of all the listed stocks.

-The Nifty Commodities and the Nifty Bank Index have rolled inside the weakening quadrant.
-The Financial Services and the Services sector Indices are also inside the weakening quadrant.
+The Nifty PSE Index has rolled inside the weakening quadrant.
+This may result in the sector slowing down on its relative performance.
+The Nifty Commodities, Financial Services, Infrastructure, Banknifty, and the Services Sector Index are also inside the weakening quadrant.

-The Nifty Metal Index has rolled inside the lagging quadrant.
-It is likely to relatively underperform along with the Pharma Index which also continues to languish inside this quadrant.
-The IT Index is also inside the lagging quadrant, but is seen sharply improving its relative momentum against the broader markets.
+The Nifty Consumption Index has rolled into the lagging quadrant.
+The FMCG Index and the Pharma Index also continue to languish inside this quadrant.
+The Nifty Metal Index is also located within the lagging quadrant; however, it is sharply improving its relative momentum compared to the broader markets.

-The Realty, Media, Energy, Midcap 100, and Auto Indices are inside the improving quadrant.
-They are likely to continue improving their relative performance against the broader Nifty 500 Index.
+The Nifty Realty, Media, IT, Auto, and Energy Indices are located within the leading quadrant.
+These groups are likely to assume leadership over the coming weeks as they continue to improve their relative momentum and strength compared to the broader Nifty 500 Index.

 Important Note: RRG™ charts show the relative strength and momentum of a group of stocks.
 In the above Chart, they show relative performance against NIFTY500 Index (Broader Markets) and should not be used directly as buy or sell signals.